gbourniq/portfolio/README.md

     └── postgres_restore_from_s3.sh
 ```

-This compressed folder is referred as the *docker deploy tarball*, and it can be generated by running:
+This compressed folder is referred as the `docker deploy tarball`, and can be generated by running:
 ```bash
 make docker-deploy-tarball-custom
 ```

-Note: by default this will generate `docker_deploy.tar.gz` file, but a custom file name can be specified with the `S3_DOCKER_DEPLOY_TARBALL_CUSTOM` environment variable.
+> Note: The default file name is `docker_deploy.tar.gz` file, but it can be modified with the `S3_DOCKER_DEPLOY_TARBALL_CUSTOM` environment variable.

-Note2: The generated tarball will be automatically uploaded to S3, if AWS credentials are set and S3 bucket variables are configured.
+> Note 2: The `make docker-deploy-tarball-custom` command will automatically upload the tarball to S3, given that AWS credentials and S3 environment variables are configured.

 ### Running the server with docker services (prod)

-The production deployment adds the `nginx` service as a reverse proxy (prod build only), and use a different startup script for the django webserver (using gunicorn).
+The production deployment adds the `nginx` service as a reverse proxy (*prod build*), and run the django webserver using `gunicorn`.

-To test the production deployment locally, run:
+To test the production deployment locally, run the following commands:
 ```bash
 cd deployment
 source .env
 make up
 ```
-The prod build deployment will not expose any development port, and incoming traffic is managed by nginx (80/443).
+The *prod build* deployment will expose incoming traffic is managed by nginx (80/443).

-In practice, the prod build should be deployed on a remote instance using the *docker deploy tarball*.
 Extensive instruction to deploy the app on AWS can be found in the <DEPLOYMENT> documentation.

+> Note: Instructions to deploy the app on AWS can be found from the [ec2 docker deployment guide](https://portfoliogb.s3.eu-west-2.amazonaws.com/documentation/ec2_deployment_guide.html)

-## CI/CD Pipeline
+## CI-CD Pipeline

-In order to faciliate testing, build, and deployment tasks, a CI/CD workflow has been implemented using Travis CI.
+In order to faciliate testing, build, and deployment tasks, a CI/CD workflow has been implemented, and can triggered on Travis CI.

 ![image](documentation/images/ci_cd_pipeline.png)

+> Note: Any error such a linting error or failed tests will abort the pipeline.

 ### CI Pipeline

-The CI pipeline can triggered locally, by running a make command from the portfolio/ project root directory:
+The CI pipeline can triggered locally from the `portfolio/` project root directory:
 ```bash
 make run-ci-pipeline
 ```
-This will trigger the following steps:
+This will run the following steps:
-1. Create (or re-create) the conda environment and install dependencies from `poetry.lock`
+1. Create (or re-create) the conda environment, and install app/dev dependencies from `poetry.lock`
-2. Lint application code with `autoflake`, `isort` and `black`.
-Any linting error will cause the pipeline to fail.
+2. Lint application code with `autoflake`, `isort` and `black`
 3. Run unit-tests with pytest
-Note: Any error such a linting error or failed tests will abort the pipeline.

 ### CD Pipeline

-Similarly the CD pipeline can be triggered by running:
+Similarly, the CD pipeline can be manually triggered by running:
 ```bash
 make run-cd-pipeline
 ```
-This includes the following steps:
+This will run the following steps:
 1. Package application code into /bin/portfolio.tar.gz and build docker image
-2. Start docker services for the development build (without nginx)
+2. Start docker services without nginx (*dev build*)
 3. Wait until all services are up and healthy
-4. Test postgres backup scripts (only if S3 variables are configured): Dump pgdata to S3, then restore the latest dump from S3
+4. Test postgres backup scripts (if S3 variables are configured): Dump pgdata to S3, then restore the latest dump from S3
-5. Stop and remove docker services for the development build
+5. Stop and remove docker services (*dev build*)
-6. Publish docker portfolio app image (with the latest tag) to the online repository
+6. Publish docker portfolio app image (latest) to the online repository
-7. Create docker deploy tarball, and upload to S3 (only if S3 configured)
+7. Create docker deploy tarball, and upload to S3 (if S3 variables are configured)
-8. Run Ansible playbook for an automated prod build deployment on AWS EC2 (if `RUN_ANSIBLE_PLAYBOOK=True`)
+8. Run Ansible playbook for an automated *prod build* deployment on AWS EC2 (if `RUN_ANSIBLE_PLAYBOOK=True`)
-Note: Any error in any step described above will cause the pipeline to fail.

 ### Ansible

-The final step of the CD pipeline runs an Ansible playbook to ensure a smooth deployment on fresh EC2 instances.
-The Ansible playbook documentation can be found in `ansible/README.md`.
+The final step of the CD pipeline is an Ansible playbook to ensure a smooth deployment to fresh EC2 instances.
+More details on the playbook can be found in the [Ansible playbook documentation](./ansible/README.md`).

 ### Travis

-This repository uses [Travis CI](https://travis-ci.org) to run the CI/CD pipeline (including the Ansible step) on Travis servers on every new commit to `master`.
-Travis CI is free when configured with public Github repositories.
+A [Travis CI](https://travis-ci.org) free account can configured to trigger the CI/CD pipeline on every push to a `Github` repository.

-The Travis building configuration file `.travis.yml` defines the following steps:
+The Travis CI build configuration file `.travis.yml` defines the following steps:
 1. Install Docker / docker-compose
 2. Install Miniconda
 3. Install dependencies: make, sshpass
 4. Run CI/CD pipeline with `make run-ci-cd-pipeline`

-Note that the following environment variables must be set in the Travis build configuration settings, at https://travis-ci.com.
+> Note that the following environment variables must be set in the Travis CI settings at https://travis-ci.com.
 ![image](documentation/images/travis_env_variables.png)